chrisgrieser/alfred-bibtex-citation-picker/README.md

 <img width=60% alt="showcase screenshot" src="assets/showcase.png">

 ## Feature Overview
+### Base Features
 - Inserts __Pandoc Citation Syntax__ (`[@citekey]`), supporting page numbers & multiple citations (`[@citekey, p.
 23; @citekey, p.
 42]`).
 Can also be configured to use __LaTeX__, __Multi-Markdown__, __eta templates__, __Org Mode__, `[[wikilinks]]`, `#tags`, or `bare citkeys` as citation format.
 - __App-independent:__ Works system-wide, in every text field of every app.
 - __Smart Search:__ Search for citekeys, authors, title, publication, keywords (tags), include or exclude authors in *et al.*, tab-completion, fuzzy-matching, sorting recently used entries to the top.
-- __Feature-rich:__ Paste single-entry bibliographies, open URLs, open or create literature notes, attach PDFs, search for `.csl` files online, and more.
+- __Simple Installation:__ Just enter the path to your `.bib` file, and you are ready to go.
 - __Blazingly Fast:__ Considerably quicker than any other citation picker (~200 ms to fully reload a library with ~4000 entries).

-- __Simple Installation:__ Just enter the path to your `.bib` file, and you are ready to go.
+### Advanced Features
+- __Various Citation Actions:__ Paste single-entry bibliographies, open URLs, open or create literature notes, attach PDFs, search for `.csl` files online, and more.
-- __Lightweight Reference Manager:__ Automatically rename and file PDFs, remove, entries, and more.
+- __Lightweight Reference Manager:__ Automatically rename and file PDFs, add or remove entries, and more.
 - __Quickly Add New Entries:__ Select a DOI or ISBN and add them directly to your BibTeX library via hotkey.
 - __Obsidian Integration:__ When located in your [Obsidian Vault](https://obsidian.md/), literature notes are automatically opened or created in Obsidian instead of the default markdown app.